What is Gingivitis?

-This is an early stage of gum infection that is common throughout the world.
-The World Health Organization estimates 1 in 4 adults has some form of the bacterial infection, with 15% to 20% developing the severe version of the disease.
+Gingivitis also commonly known as Periodontitis is an early stage of gum infection that is common in the world.
+The World Health Organization estimates 3 out of 4 Americans have some form of the bacterial infection, with 15%-20% worldwide developing the severe version of the disease.